 SULTAN CAVE SUITES (GOREME)

 A favorite amongst tourists, and for its popularity on social media.
-Sultan Cave Suites is home to the most famous rooftop in Cappadocia, an elaborate set-up of Turkish rugs, pillows, tea, food and sometimes the resident dog Izmir.
-It's a lovely spot to watch the balloons go up at sunrise, but be prepared to share the space with a dozen other guests.
+Sultan Cave Suites is home to the most famous rooftop in Cappadocia, an elaborate set-up of Turkish rugs, pillows, tea, food and sometimes the resident dog.

 TERRA CAVE HOTEL (GOREME)